Developers' corner

 Note

-The runtime isolation level can be changed by adding the -E, -s or -I options, when invoking the runtime.
+You can change the isolation level by adding the -E, -s or -I options when invoking the runtime.
 For example, {{ python-executable }} -I starts a fully isolated Python instance.

 Advanced packaging